crossbeam-rs/crossbeam/README.md

 crossbeam-epoch = "0.1"
 ```

-Next, add this to your crate root:
+Next, add this to your crate:

 ```rust
 extern crate crossbeam_epoch as epoch;